Joint Modeling for Geometry and Functionality of Cerebral Cortical Surface Images: Introduction

 \subsection{The Proposed Scheme of Analysis}

-Questions remain in studying the geometry and functionality of cortical surfaces, particularly in task based studies.
-First, it is of interest to model the variability in both geometry and functionality as functions of covariates, including demographics and health measurements, and exogenous stimuli in tasks during fMRI scans.
-There are three challenges in this task: 1.
-Functionality captured by fMRI signals defined on distinct domains of cortical surfaces of different subjects needs to be mapped to a common domain.
-2. The dimensionality of both the geometric shapes and functionality are large and requires dimension reduction methods.
-3. In task fMRI, the subjects' functions are expected to vary at different stages of tasks and have an extra temporal dimension.
-Therefore, modeling of the functions need to account for the time series aspect of the data and the temporal correlations among the observations.
+Despite previous studies, questions remain in studying the geometry and functionality of cortical surfaces, particularly in task based studies.
+The first question is how to model the variability in both geometry and functionality of the cortical surface and to what extent the variability can be explained by covariates, including demographics and health measurements, and exogenous stimuli in tasks.
+There are three challenges in this task: a).
+The functionality represented by fMRI BOLD signals is defined on distinct subject-specific domains of cortical surfaces and needs to be mapped to a common domain. b).
+The dimensionality of both the geometric shapes and functionality are large and requires dimension reduction methods. c).
+The functionality represented by the task fMRI signals are expected to vary in response to different phases of tasks, and modeling of the varying functions requires the preservation of the temporal dimension and accounting for potential temporal correlations in the functionality.

-Second, models are needed to capture correlations between the geometry and the functionality of the cortical surfaces for revealing meaningful relations between the shape and functions of the brain.
-Omitting or mis-specifying such correlations may also induce bias in studying the effects of the subject-specific and stimuli covariates on the geometry and the functionality.
-Due to potential correlations between the geometry and the functionality, the effects of the covariates on the geometry and the functionality cannot be sufficiently analyzed in separate models, and a unified model to incorporate the effects as well as the correlations is required.
+The second question is how to capture correlations between the geometry and the functionality of the cortical surfaces to uncover meaningful connections between the shape and functions of the brain.
+In examining such correlations, effects of covariates including exogenous stimuli and potential confounders on the geometry and functionality need to be disentangled from the variability in the geometry and functionality.
+Failure to do so may result in biased findings when evaluating the covariates' effects on the geometry and the functionality.
+Therefore, the effects of the covariates on the geometry and the functionality cannot be sufficiently analyzed in separate models, and a unified model to account for the covariates' effects as well as the correlations is required.